-The Director of Human Resources will promptly investigate and document the investigation of any allegation of sexual misconduct or inappropriate behavior by a staff member, using such support staff or outside assistance, as he or she deems necessary and appropriate under the circumstances.
+The Human Resources Director will promptly investigate and document the investigation of any allegation of sexual misconduct or inappropriate behavior by a staff member, using such support staff or outside assistance, as they deem necessary and appropriate under the circumstances.
 Throughout this fact-finding process, the investigating administrator, and all others privy to the investigation, shall protect the privacy interests of any affected student(s) and/or staff member(s) including any potential witnesses, as much as possible.
 The investigating administrator shall promptly notify the Governing Board in closed session of the existence and status of any investigations.
-Upon completion of any such investigations, the Director of Human Resources shall report to the Governing Board any conclusions reached.
+Upon completion of any such investigations, the Human Resources Director shall report to the Governing Board any conclusions reached.
 The investigating administrator shall consult with legal counsel, as appropriate, prior to, during, and after conducting any investigation.